A Chinese-Indian Dichotomy In Advaita and Zen

 Historicly Gaudapada is considered the teacher-guru of Govinda.
 Govinda inturn, is said to have been the teacher-guru of Shankara --- Shankara being the main bigtime heavyweight dude behind Advaita Vedanta as it has come down to us today.
 As Kevinandaji points out in the above quote, Gaudapada borrowed from the Madhymakans and reinterpreted their thesis of non-origination without crediting them.
 While the non-crediting is valid, researchers and scholars on Gaudapada seem to think how and what he has presented his works indicates a strong familiarity with Buddhism both in language and doctrine.
 Many of those same researchers and scholars seem to think he was originally a Buddhist and simply brought his philosophy with him.

 So, what is being said, whichever of the two you seek to use to contribute toward "your mind being ripe," if you seek either, they are in the end, based in common roots.
-All the bells and whistles are just exterrnal trappings like the plumage of the peacock --- to attract you --- that is, if you are a peacock.
+All the bells and whistles are just exterrnal trappings like the plumage of the peacock --- to attract you --- that is, if you are a peacock, or a peahen, or similar or like derivative.

 Painting legs on a snake won't make it traverse the ground any better or reach it's goal any faster.